Sign up now and enjoy an additional 10% cashback.

 When I tried to contact them, they were slow to reply, and in the end, when I returned home, they replied simply 'not sure'.

-Currently, there are over 80 travel eSIM brands offering service in Italy, with a selection of over 3500 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their specific data needs and travel duration.
+Currently, eSIMDB lists over 90 travel eSIM brands offering service in Italy, with a very extensive selection of over 4600 prepaid data plans available.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget.

-Several providers offer unlimited data eSIM plans for Italy, including Firsty, Airhub, Billion Connect, Yoho Mobile, Roamify, Yesim, and ETravelSim.
-It’s important to note that these plans may have limitations such as speed throttling or a maximum speed cap (like the 256kbps limit on some Firsty plans, or 5Mbps on some Yoho Mobile plans).
-Pricing for these unlimited data plans generally ranges from approximately $0.00 to $31.00 USD, depending on the provider and validity period.
+Several providers offer unlimited data eSIM plans for Italy, including Firsty, Yoho Mobile, Airhub, Roamify, Billion Connect, MicroEsim, Truely, Yesim, and ETravelSim.
+It's important to note that these plans may have speed limitations or experience throttling.
+Pricing for these unlimited data options generally ranges from approximately $0.00 to $29.88 USD, depending on the provider and validity period selected.

 Italy's mobile network infrastructure is primarily supported by several major Mobile Network Operators (MNOs):